alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
+- Maybe there aren't any Drupal user groups in your area
-- Hyperlocal: meetup at your workplace, school
+- Start your own!i It can be hyperlocal: meetup at your workplace, school